joedeveloper55/httpglue/README.md

 It pushes simple to its limits while still providing just enough structure and functionality to be useful.
 It is a kind of *nanoframework* if you will, taking simplicity and minimalism a bit further than the typical 'microframework'.

-Excluding exceptions, the entire api only defines only five classes: WsgiApp, AsgiApp, Headers, Request and Response.
+Excluding exceptions, the entire api defines only five classes: WsgiApp, AsgiApp, Headers, Request and Response.
 The WsgiApp object has only 5 public methods; The AsgiApp object has only 9 public methods.
-The Headers, Request, and Response objects are just plain old python objects for representing http headers, http requests, and http responses, respectively.
+The Headers, Request, and Response objects are just plain old python objects.

 There are no dependencies on any third party libraries.
 The standard library is all that is required.
 It is 100% pure python.
 It will work wherever you have a recent enough (3.6 or greater) python installation without any hassle.